The advent of online therapy offers tough new challenges, but also exciting opportunities to expand and enhance the practice.

 If you are setting out on your online practice or just looking for some fun new ideas, this piece is a great place to start.
 Read on for exercises, activities, tips, and more to help you make your online therapy practice a safe, effective, and rewarding one.

-Before you dive in, we recommend you start our $1 full access trial of Quenza, our online therapy platform for blended care professionals.
+Before you dive in, we recommend you start our full access free trial of Quenza, our online therapy platform for blended care professionals.
 Our integrated suite of user-friendly digital tools will help you design and deliver engaging, effective, and unique interventions straight to your clients’ mobiles, while running your practice conveniently from any connected device.

 Is Online Therapy Effective?
 6 Benefits